ntua-el20062/NTUAflix/README.md

 - The `setup.py` file initializes the database and starts the API server.
 - The `server.py` file in the `front-end` folder launches the front-end server.
 - Ensure to have a stable internet connection during setup to download necessary dependencies.

-Feel free to explore the codebase and contribute to the development of NTUAFlix!

 For any issues or inquiries, please contact the project maintainers.

 Happy streaming! 🎬🍿